LocationPředlice, 400 01 Ústí nad Labem-Ústí nad Labem-město, Czech Republic

 Plot size6066 m2

-From the architect.
+Text description provided by the architects.
 Originally a farmhouse, built in the second half of the nineteenth century in Předlice in the suburbs of Ústí nad Labem.

 Under the communist regime it was occupied by agricultural cooperative which used the estate strictly pragmatically - only what was immediately needed was taken care of, the rest was neglected.
 Since the 90´s, the place was deserted and rapidly fell apart.
 Despite devastation of the area, there was still a strong sense of the original conception and smart design left.